newera-systems/parsesuite-metafields/README.md

     super(TestModel.className);
   }

+  @ParseField({
+      type: 'pointer',
+      link: UserProfile,
-  @ParseField({type: 'pointer', link: UserProfile, label: 'User Profile', i18n: 'user_profile'})
+      label: 'User Profile',
+      i18n: 'user_profile',
+      addGetterSetter: true, // by default, this is true, create getter and setter when the property doesn't have.
+  })
   profile: UserProfile;
 }
 ```

 In the above example, `TestModel` has a pointer to `UserProfile`.
-The `@ParseField` decorator provides metadata about the `profile` field, indicating that it's a pointer to another `ParseModelClass`.
+The `@ParseField` decorator provides metadata about the `profile` field, indicating that it's a pointer to another `ParseModelClass`,
+and also sets up the getter and setter for it.
+- the key of the field is `profile` so the getter key will also be the same.

 ### Functions